WP3 – Innovative breeding strategies for organic agriculture

 WP3 will provide inspiring guiding principles (concepts, scientific hypothesis and strategies) to support the diversity of breeding activities to ensure that the needs of the organic sector are met.
 Moreover, breeding pathways will be exploited to enhance resilience at the farm system level taking into account the holistic dimension of organic systems, developing novel breeding concepts that combine participatory approaches with modern breeding tools considering different socio-economic contexts.
 Exciting scientific discoveries on the complex interface of the plant not only with the abiotic environment but also with the living microbiome in and around the plant will be analysed for their potential exploitation in breeding programs for organic and low input breeding.
 Experts from the formal (universities, seed companies) and informal breeding sector will meet, exchange experiences and explore models of cooperation to make small breeding programs more effective.

-- D3.9 State of the art of existing breeding initiatives & actions planned to strengthen collaborations
+- D3.9 List of existing organic breeding initiatives

 - D3.10 Report on the results of Workshop 1 for input from formal and informal breeders involved in breeding for organic farming systems for priority setting of research needs for organic plant breeding and selection methods